Epikaigle/Tempo/README.md

 </div>

 Tempo is a local-first music journal and scrobbler for Android.
-It tracks playback across your apps and turns it into heatmaps, trends, and shareable stat cards — all on your phone.
+It follows playback across Spotify, YouTube Music, and your other players and keeps the full history on your phone.
+You get timeline trends, heatmaps, and exportable stat cards for tracks, artists, and albums — built on device, ready to share.

 ---